top of page

 The backstory

 Hello and thank you for stopping by!
-My name is Trym Stene, and I had the pleasure of creating the charming Dancing Banana GIF-meme back in 1999.
+My name is Trym Stene, and I had the pleasure of creating the Dancing Banana GIF-meme back in 1999.
 It's hard to believe how much time has passed!
 I remember working on different GIF-animations on my AMD K6-2 350MHz computer, which was cutting-edge technology at the time.
 Well, maybe not cutting edge, but it was my first computer and it opened a whole world for me when i was young.

 Creating lighthearted and amusing content has always been a passion of mine, and I enjoyed making quirky GIFs to share with the world.
 I had a small, dedicated following that I connected with on IRC, where I received valuable feedback and encouragement.

 Growing up in a rural part of Norway, I didn't have many peers who shared my interests, but that only motivated me to create even more imaginative content.
 I was inspired by other artists who were pushing the limits of what was possible on the internet.
+Mostly, i wanted to get peoples laughs.
+I think i might have the standup-comedian-syndrome, where i just want to make people laugh, allthough im not big on public speaking, so thats why i've always loved creating digital stuff thats also have a humoristic edge to it.
+The Dancing Banana is just one of my earliest examples of that.

 Why a banana?
 I frequently used internet forums and enjoyed creating emojis to express my emotions as I interacted with others online.
 The Dancing Banana was an extension of this—a festive emoji to celebrate whenever I created something new and exciting.